-Equally startling and exciting, spotting A-listers is part of everyday life in star-studded West Hollywood.
-If you find yourself rubbing shoulders with the famous faces of the big and small screens, be nice!
+Equally startling and exciting, spotting A-listers is part of everyday life in star-studded Los Angeles.
+Celebrities flock to West Hollywood to dine, shop, party and take meetings at all sorts of local businesses.
+If you find yourself rubbing shoulders with famous faces of the big and small screen, be nice!
 Remember, celebrities need space, too…even if they can ditch the unwanted attention via private entrances.

-Showbiz types have been having dinner at this little yellow bungalow just south of The Sunset Strip since 1964.
-With red leather booths and checkered tablecloths, Dan Tana’s oozes family-style Italian charm with an added helping of Hollywood glamour.
+Showbiz types have been dining at this little yellow bungalow just south of the Sunset Strip since 1964.
+With cozy red-leather booths and checkered tablecloths, Dan Tana’s oozes family-style Italian charm with an added helping of Hollywood glitz.

 Owner Craig Susser spent 23 years at Dan Tana’s and then ventured out on his own with this classic American eatery that’s one part old Hollywood charm and two parts upscale with a friendly vibe.
 Their menu is American-Italian with seafood, meat, pizza and vegan options.
 Famous visitors include George Clooney, Ozzy Osbourne, John Legend and Chrissy Teigen, and the cast of Game of Thrones.